borkdude/deps.clj/README.md

 Reasons why I made this:

 - The port was done as proof of concept for [babashka](https://github.com/borkdude/babashka/).
 The entire bash script was ported to Clojure succesfully and runs just as fast with `bb`.

 - This offers an arguably easier way to get going with `deps.edn` based projects in CI.
-Just curl a script and be done.
+Just curl an installer script and run.
 Works on both linux and macOS operating systems.
 I could not get the official installer script working on CircleCI with macOS and brew was too slow.

 - Windows users might find the `deps.exe` executable of value if they have trouble getting their system up and running.
 It works with `cmd.exe` unlike the